louisbichard/notes/Revision/Cryptography/exam-questions.md

 #SSL

+###For SSL, describe where encryption is used in the protocol and what type of encryption it is (symm or pub)

 ###What security services does SSL offer?
 What are the protocols included in SSL?
 What are the main steps of the protocols?

 ###Explain how SSL combines the use of public key cryptography and symmetric cryptography.